- Relevant honours degree in Statistics with an average of at least 65%.

 Other programme-specific information

 As long as progress is satisfactory, renewal of registration of a master’s student will be accepted for a second year of study in the case of a full-time student.
-Renewal of registration for a third and subsequent years for a full-time student will only take place when Student Administration of the Faculty receives a written motivation (the required form can be obtained from the relevant head of department) that is supported by the relevant head of department and Postgraduate Studies Committee.(See Regulations G.32 and G.36.)
+Renewal of registration for a third and subsequent years for a full-time student will only take place when Student Administration of the Faculty receives a written motivation (the required form can be obtained from the Head of Department) that is supported by the Head of Department and Postgraduate Studies Committee.(See Regulations G.32 and G.36.)

 Examinations and pass requirements